Superconducting Cloud Chamber

 which is the region above the red solid line in \gfig{fig:limit}.
+Here, we take the $\cos\theta$ to be its statistical average $2/\pi$.
 Since this limit only applies to the DM thermalized with the Earth environment, its overlap (red shaded region) with region above black line is the sensitivity of the present superconducing cloud chamber to millicharged DM.

 Furthermore, because of the long-time (the age of the Earth) accumulation effects, the number density of the millicharged DM in the earth also significantly increases.
 Depending on the fraction of the millicharged DM in the total DM $f_\chi$, its number density is, $ n_\chi = 3 \times 10^{15}\,$cm$^{-3}\times f_\chi (1\,\rm{GeV}/m_\chi)$~\cite{Pospelov:2020ktu}.
 To ensure the detection rate to be larger than $1\cdot\,$day$^{-1}$ in $1\,$cm$^3$ chamber, the DM density $n_\chi$ should be, $ n_\chi \gtrsim 10^{-7}/{\rm cm}^3 \times \left( 10^{-8} /v_\chi \right). $ Even for the heaviest DM mass $m_\chi = 10^{10}\,$GeV, the superconducting cloud chamber has a potential to detect the millicharged DM with a tiny fraction of $f_\chi > 10^{-12}$.